 The cultch density used by Berrigan (1990) of about 617 yds3 per acre is about twice the density used in the largest (rock cultch; NRDA 5007) and most recent (rock cultch; FWC 2021) restoration efforts and about 50% more than the highest treatment level of recent shell cultch projects (NFWF 1; Table 1) for Apalachicola Bay.
 Comparative data on historic clutching efforts for Pensacola and St. Andrews bays are not available.
 Pine et al. (2015) used a model fit to historic Apalachicola fisheries dependent and independent data to predict that the risk of an irreversible oyster fishery collapse in Apalachicola could be reduced through an intensive clutching program over an area of about 400 ac per year.
 This clutching area is about four times the average area cultched each year between restorations following Hurricane Elena (Berrigan 1990; Pine et al. 2015) and the beginning of regional restoration in 2015.

 Importantly, these recommended or observed cultching levels are area estimates (400 ac recommend from simulation, 100 ac restored on average since the mid-1980s) which describe the surface area of cultch available for spat to settle.
 Pine et al. (2015) identified a key uncertainty to address of determining the volume to cultch to use in these efforts.
 Critically the volume of cultch material (as yd3) of material is what determines the vertical relief added to the extant reef for a given area of cultch.
 This vertical relief difference (the height from the bottom) may be important in terms of elevating the reef into suitable water quality or hydrodynamic conditions and has elevation recently been shown to be a critical factor in reef persistence or collapse (Colden et al. 2017).
-In an assessment of oyster reef restoration in the Chesapeake Bay region, Colden et al. (2017) found that oyster reefs higher than 0.3 m had higher oyster survival, density, and overall complexity than reefs < 0.3 m and these reefs higher reefs were less likely to go extinct.
+In an assessment of oyster reef restoration in the Chesapeake Bay region, Colden et al. (2017) found that oyster reefs higher than 0.3 m had higher oyster survival, density, and overall complexity than reefs < 0.3 m and these higher reefs more likely to persist.
 In 2017 the National Academy of Science (NAS) highlighted the NFWF 1 project assessed in this study as an example restoration project designed to experimentally assess oyster population responses to different cultch density treatments (NAS 2017).
 However, that experiment does not appear to have answered the questions as designed, perhaps because of construction challenges leading to limited contrast in elevation among the different cultch treatments.

 Side-scan sonar mapping is routinely used as an assessment metric on a sub-set of restored reefs in Pensacola, St. Andrews, and Apalachicola bays and the restored reefs in these systems are highly variable in their observed elevation profiles.
 This is due to a combination of factors including uneven placement of material during construction and erosional and depositional shaping forces of shell and rock cultch materials from currents since construction.
 Because the material used for restoration efforts is either small and dense (#4 limestone 1.5-3” in size) or larger and less dense (quarried oyster shell X-Y” in size) it is likely susceptible to being transported away from the intended restoration site, buried in sediment, or sculpted by currents to a low-relief structure (2-4” of elevation, about 0.05-m) interrupted by subtle waves of higher-density of material (volumetrically) which results in higher vertical relief (?-?”, about Z-m).
 Regardless, cultch material in various forms at different biomass levels has persisted on these restored reefs (Figure 8), and critically oyster spat settlement on this material has been very low for reasons that are not known.